duinnsleibhe/ADVi3pp-User-Manual/02-LCD-Touch-Screen-Manual.md

 ![](assets/Versions.png)

-This screen display the version of several software components:
+This screen displays the version of several software components:

 * **ADVi3++ LCD**: The version of the LCD part of **ADVi3++**.
 * **ADVi3++ Motherboard**: The version of the Motherboard part of **ADVi3++**.